 Provide the dispatcher with accurate, detailed information about the incident.
 Stay on the phone until the dispatcher or police officer tells you it is okay to hang up.
-The information you provide will be immediately relayed to emergency personnel and/or UAPD officers.
+The information you provide will be immediately relayed to emergency personnel and/or police officers.

-Once on the scene, a police officer, University Safety Aide, or Student Safety Aide will take a police report, provide assistance, and summon additional personnel/resources, if necessary.
-Throughout this Report, these responding employees are referred to as "officers."
+Once on the scene, a police officer will take a police report, provide assistance, and summon additional personnel/resources, if necessary.
 While officers prefer to meet with individuals in person, a telephone report may be necessary if the victim/reporting party is not able to meet with the officer.
 Response priority is given to reports that appear to threaten the life or safety of people, the security of property, and the peace of the community.